g0djan/readme/PostgreSQL.md

 ## WAL-G for PostgreSQL

-You can use wal-g as a tool for make encrypted, compressed PostgreSQL backups(full and incremental) and push/fetch them to/from storage without saving it on your filesystem.
+You can use wal-g as a tool for making encrypted, compressed PostgreSQL backups(full and incremental) and push/fetch them to/from storage without saving it on your filesystem.

 Development
 -----------